Albert Kjøller Jacobsen

 I have a strong background in machine learning and hold a Master’s degree in Human-Centered Artificial Intelligence with the thesis focusing on leveraging concepts from differential geometry in optimization for improving generalization performance.

-I’m particularly interested in the theoretical aspects of machine learning and deep learning.
-Currently, I’m focusing on gaining further knowledge on:
+I’m particularly interested in the theoretical aspects of machine learning and deep learning, specifically

 • differental geometry in machine learning